subnub/myDrive/readme.md

 ## Screenshots

-## Enviroment Variables
+## Environment Variables

 Create a config folder on the root of the project, and create a file with the name prod.env for the server.
 For the client variables create a .env.production file in the root of the project.

-Server Enviroment Variables:
+Server Environment Variables:

 - MONGODB_URL (Required): Sets the MongoDB URL, this should also work with DocumentDB.
 - HTTP_PORT (Required): Sets the HTTP port number.